pholser/imse884/project/py/README.md

-# IP formulations of vertex coloring problems.
+# IP formulations of vertex coloring problems

 Written to satisfy the requirements of the term project for IMSE 884 at Kansas State University.